Australia

 -

-"Commonwealth
+"Commonwealth of Australia

-of Australia Constitution Act"
+Constitution Act" of

 -